freenas/freenas-docs/userguide/install.rst

-After configuration is complete, click the :guilabel:`Start` arrow and install %brand% as described in `Performing the Installation`_.
+After configuration is complete, click the :guilabel:`Start` arrow and install %brand% as described in :ref:`Performing the Installation`.
 Once
 %brand% is installed, press :kbd:`F12` when the VM starts to boot to access the boot menu.
 Select the primary hard disk as the boot option.
 To permanently boot from disk, remove the :guilabel:`CD/DVD`